Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/first/effects.md

 You will immediately notice that the complete wallpaper gets a water effect applied to it which is the default behavior.
 In this case, we only want the water effect to be applied to the lake area of the image.

-We can do so by painting an *Opacity Mask*.
+We can limit the effect to the water area of the image by painting an *Opacity Mask*.
 Click on the **Paint** button in the *Opacity Mask* section after adding the effect.
 You can start by drawing a rough outline of the lake as in the video below.
 The water ripples should now be limited to the area of the lake.
+By using the **Show Mask** option, you can view the areas you have painted the effect onto.
+View the following video to see these fundamental steps in action:

 <video width="100%" controls loop autoplay>
   <source src="/videos/opacity_mask.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

 The first rough attempt will leave a lot of rough edges and the water ripples will seem unrealistically strong further away in the image.
 For this purpose, you can use the **Value** and **Size** sliders at the lower left corner when painting.
 By lowering the value, you can lower the perceived strength of the water ripples in the areas that you draw over.
 By setting it to 0, you can completely erase any areas that you have accidentally painted over.
+The mask will represent these changes in the **Value** by showing areas with lower values darker and higher values lighter.

 Try to erase any unwanted areas, for example any accidentally shoreline areas, by setting the strength to 0 and gradually reduce the strength of the water ripples in the distance.
 This will result in a much more realistic effect rather than painting the maximum value everywhere.